mastachen/Nexter/README.md

 # Nexter
-Second project of Advanced CSS Course.
+Third project of Advanced CSS Course.
 Link to course: https://www.udemy.com/course/advanced-css-and-sass

 Below are a few notes to help understand some concepts and elements used in this project.